 Respiratory disorders are of major concern for bovidae, given the frequency of such infections and the high number of animals affected.
 These infections occur in all countries that practice intensive livestock farming in which large numbers of animals are confined to small areas.
 Treatment and diagnosis are both complicated due to the multifactorial character of this diseases etiology.
-Viruses and bacteria combined with stress due either to transport in overcrowded vans or dirty or poorly-ventilated stabling, for instance, play a key role in triggering acute respiratory infections.
+Viruses and bacteria combined with stress due either to transport in overcrowded vans or dirty or poorly ventilated stabling, for instance, play a key role in triggering acute respiratory infections.
 These infections are particularly common among young animals, although they also affect adult animals.

 In most cases the animals that show signs of respiratory ailments harbour several pathogens, some of which may act synergistically.
 So, it is generally recognised that viruses are the first pathogens to intervene, whereas bacteria act as second invaders to worsen the animal's condition.
-Shipping fever is a good example of the synergism that can exist between a virus (BPI3) and a bacterium, such as Mannheimia haemolytica, in the respiratory tract.
+Shipping fever is a good example of the synergism that can exist between a virus (PI3) and a bacterium, such as Mannheimia haemolytica, in the respiratory tract.

-The BIO-X RESPIRATORY TRIVALENT ELISA kit consequently enables one to evaluate the humoral immune response of cattle to three pathogens commonly implicated in bovine respiratory infections.
-These are the bovine respiratory syncytial virus (BRSV), parainfluenza 3 virus (BPI3) and adenovirus type 3.
+The BIO-X RESPIRATORY ELISA kit consequently enables one to evaluate the humoral immune response of cattle to five pathogens commonly implicated in bovine respiratory infections.
+These are the BoHV-1 virus causing infectious bovine rhinotracheitis (IBR), bovine virus diarrhoea virus (BVDV), which is also responsible for mucosal disease, bovine respiratory syncytial virus (BRSV), parainfluenza 3 virus (BPI3) and adenovirus type 3.